What Is a Mesothelioma Class Action Lawsuit?

 An experienced lawyer can help victims pinpoint when, how, and where they were exposed to asbestos.
 The lawyer can then file a mesothelioma lawsuit against all potentially liable asbestos product manufacturers.

-The asbestos victim has the potential to receive more money than through a class action lawsuit.
+The asbestos victim can potentially receive more money than through a class action lawsuit.

 For example, the CCR proposed paying current and future asbestos victims $60,000 at most in 1994.
 This comes out to about $121,000 in 2023 when adjusted for inflation.

-In contrast, individual personal injury lawsuits award an average of $1-1.4 million through mesothelioma settlements and between $5 million and $11.4 million through a trial verdict, according to recent industry reports.
+In contrast, according to recent industry reports, individual personal injury lawsuits award an average of $1-1.4 million through mesothelioma settlements and between $5 million and $11.4 million through a trial verdict.

 Asbestos Trust Funds